 During rainstorms, runoff enters the rain garden and slowly filters into the ground to provide moisture for the plants.
 The runoff is filtered and cleaned naturally by soil and plants.

-Rain gardens are simple to create and can be installed in almost any unpaved space.
-They are a great solution when there isn’t enough space to redirect runoff into the lawn.
+- A great solution when there isn’t enough space to redirect runoff into the lawn

-Rain gardens are built by digging a shallow depression and planting native species of plants that are tolerant of wet and dry conditions and which don’t need artificial fertilizers.
+- Built by digging a shallow depression and planting native species of plants that are tolerant of wet and dry conditions and which don’t need artificial fertilizers

-Rain gardens are extremely flexible.
+- Extremely flexible.
 They can be filled with formal garden plantings, or can be designed for minimal maintenance with native shrubs, small trees, or even grass.
-They can be mulched like a typical garden bed, or not.
+They can be mulched like a typical garden bed, or not

 Ideally a rain garden would be about 6 inches deep and 10-15% of the size of the paved or roof area that drains into it, but they can be deeper, shallower, larger or smaller to suit your site and your tastes.